Katy Perry Is Not Upset That Taylor Swift Shared Her Supposed Peace Offering

-Taylor Swift and Katy Perry have had an ongoing feud for literal years — but recently, the American Idol host offered a peace branch to the “Style” singer.
+Taylor Swift and Katy Perry have had an ongoing feud for years, but recently, the American Idol host offered a peace branch to the “Style” singer.

+Swift took to social media to share the literal peace offering, and tagged it “Thank you, Katy.”
+Swift can be heard on the video saying “this means so much to me.”

 When word got out that the two pop divas were putting their differences aside, the blogosphere went wild — and some even said that Katy Perry was going crazy once she’d found out that Taylor Swift had shared the news about their peace offering.